Paul Sarlo: Political career

 In the Senate for the 2018–19 session, Sarlo serves on the Budget and Appropriations Committee (as Chair), the Higher Education Committee, the Judiciary Committee and the Legislative Oversight Committee.
 On November 23, 2009, the New Jersey Senate Democrats chose Sarlo to replace Barbara Buono, who was chosen to be Majority Leader, replacing Stephen Sweeney, who became President of the New Jersey Senate, on January 12, 2010.
 Sarlo was Chairman-designate of the Senate Budget and Appropriations Committee and began his chairmanship on January 12, 2010.
 He was also on the 2011 New Jersey Apportionment Commission, the committee delegated to redraw the state legislative districts following the 2010 Census.

 Sarlo has been a long-time proponent of the EnCap proposal to build golf courses and homes on remediated landfills in the New Jersey Meadowlands.
 He sponsored a bill in 2004 that enabled three Meadowlands communities -- Lyndhurst, North Arlington, and Rutherford—to negotiate their own deals with EnCap under which the impacted area municipalities would receive 40% - 50% of all future tax revenues.

-A judge knocked Sarlo's 2007 GOP opponent, Michael Guarino, off the ballot, ruling that the outspoken critic of the EnCap project, had not collected enough valid signatures to qualify for a ballot position.
+A judge knocked Sarlo's 2007 GOP opponent, Michael Guarino, off the ballot, ruling that the outspoken critic of the EnCap project had not collected enough valid signatures to qualify for a ballot position.
 Even though Guarino was knocked off the ballot because of a lack of signatures, he received enough write-in votes to win the GOP nomination.

 Sarlo served five years on the Wood-Ridge Borough Council (1995–2000).
 Since 2000, Sarlo has served as the mayor of Wood-Ridge Borough.
-He was Borough Engineer for the Borough of Carlstadt from 1998 to 2009 but had to step down due to a conflict of interest and is currently serving in the New Jersey State Senate as Assistant Deputy Majority Leader to Senator Majority Leader Teresa Ruiz (politician) since January 11, 2022, and from 2012 to 2022 under Loretta Weinberg.
+He was Borough Engineer for the Borough of Carlstadt from 1998 to 2009 but had to step down due to a conflict of interest and is currently serving in the New Jersey State Senate as Assistant Deputy Majority Leader to Senator Majority Leader Teresa Ruiz since January 11, 2022, and from 2012 to 2022 under Loretta Weinberg.
 Sarlo is also the chief operating officer of Joseph M. Sanzari, Inc.

 He simultaneously holds a seat in the New Jersey Senate and as Mayor.
-This dual position, often called double dipping, is allowed under a grandfather clause in the State law (United States) enacted by the New Jersey Legislature and signed into law by Governor of New Jersey Jon Corzine in September 2007 that prevents dual-office-holding but allows those who had held both positions as of February 1, 2008, to retain both posts.
+This dual position, often called double dipping, is allowed under a grandfather clause in a 2007 state law that prevents dual officeholding, but allows those who had held both positions as of February 1, 2008, to retain both posts.

+In 2009, Sarlo said he remained opposed to gay marriage, despite also saying the "tide has turned" on the issue.

-In February 2019, Sarlo recommended that Mark Musella, a 56-year-old attorney from Wood-Ridge, should be chosen to replace outgoing Bergen County Prosecutor Gurbir Grewal.
+In February 2019, Sarlo recommended that Mark Musella, a 56-year-old attorney also from Wood-Ridge, should be chosen to replace outgoing Bergen County Prosecutor Gurbir Grewal.
 Musella became Bergen Country Prosecutor on May 20, 2019, four months after Sarlo had made the recommendation.